cloudfoundry/docs-bosh/content/cpi-api-v2-method/detach-disk.md

 Detaches disk from the VM.

-If the persistent disk is attached to a VM that will be deleted, it's more likely `delete_vm` CPI method will be called without a call to `detach_disk` with an expectation that `delete_vm` will make sure disks are disassociated from the VM upon its deletion.
+If the persistent disk is attached to a VM that will be deleted, it is more likely that the `delete_vm` CPI method will be called without a call to `detach_disk`.
+The expectation here is that `delete_vm` will make sure the disks are disassociated from the VM upon its deletion.

-Agent settings should have been updated to remove information about given disk.
+Agent settings must have been updated to remove information about the given disk.

 ## Arguments